 If you’re a newbie

 If you’ve never conducted a penetration test before, then the time to act is now.
-Often, small businesses that aren’t highly reliant on technology may think they are at low-risk of a data breach.
+Often, small businesses that aren’t highly reliant on technology may think they are at low risk of a data breach.
 But, with the proliferation of data, every company can be considered a tech company – even if they’re a shop on the high street.
-Because of the reputational and financial risks of a successful breach, penetration testing is an urgency for any and all organisations who are yet to conduct one.
+Because of the reputational and financial risks of a successful breach, penetration testing is an urgency for any and all organisations that are yet to conduct one.

 As the digital and physical business worlds continue to merge, penetration testing is an excellent way for businesses to reduce the risks of a data breach, ensure compliance and assure their supplier network that they are being proactive about safeguarding sensitive information.
-By knowing when to conduct penetration tests, and working with a trusted, accredit tester, your company will improve internal security confidence – and that of your customers and partners.
+By knowing when to conduct penetration tests, and working with a trusted, accredited tester, your company will improve internal security confidence – and that of your customers and partners.